ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 I have continually developed this project to help give you the best experience.
 Here is the version history:

 **12th July, 2022** Planning initial project scope in the `README.md` file.
-A `.gitignore` file is there to make sure unneeded files will not be committed, along with other common files.
-The Code Institute template now automatically installs MySQL instead of relying on the Gitpod MySQL image.
+I have also added a basic home page with a header, body and footer.
+More to follow.

 ------

 ## FAQ about our data collection

+We are very aware of concerns around GDPR and data privacy and protection, so want you to know we understand the concerns and have worked hard to address those too.
+Our staff come from a medical health care background and so ensure comprehensive client confidentiality.

 **Why do we have data collection?**